» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Be sure to dry ear before applying cream or ointment.

-Some of those that one may see the Vet select are topical otic antibiotics or antifungals that may include a steroid such as: Treasaderm (containing neomycin sulfate, thiabendazole, and dexamethasone), or Gentocin Otic (containing gentamicin sulfate, and betamethasone valerate), or topical otics that may require an addition of a systemic or topical steroid such as: Baytril Otic (enrofloxacin/silver sulfadiazine) primarily used for gram neg. infection, or Silver sulfadiazine (Silvadene).
+Some of those agents the veterinarian may select are topical otic antibiotics or antifungals that may include a steroid such as: Treasaderm (containing neomycin sulfate, thiabendazole, and dexamethasone), or Gentocin Otic (containing gentamicin sulfate, and betamethasone valerate), or topical otics that may require an addition of a systemic or topical steroid such as: Baytril Otic (enrofloxacin/silver sulfadiazine) primarily used for Gram-neg. infection, or Silver sulfadiazine (Silvadene).

 *Note: The use of a corticosteroid either topically or systemically can aid in reducing exudate and tissue growth as well as relieve itching.
 Its use may predispose to yeast infections; however, the benefit in many cases with rats far outweighs the risk.
-If yeast is present or of concern, the Vet may choose to include a topical or systemic antifungal medication (already included in some topical medications) such as ketoconazole or metronidazole.
+If yeast is present, or of concern, the veterinarian may choose to include a topical agent containing nystatin, thiabendazole, or clotrimazole, or a systemic antifungal medication such as ketoconazole.

 For Systemic Treatment